Monitor and message a chamber

 Use the dashboard

 - Sidebar - every registered chamber, sorted by running state and name.
 Each row shows a status dot and an unread-message badge.
+Completed and archived chambers fold into collapsible Completed and Archived sections at the bottom.

 - Main pane - full detail for the selected chamber: status, current task, next wake time, notes, message history, log tail, and a send widget.
 Lifecycle buttons, Start, Stop, Restart, and Wake, sit next to the status.